ExpatAdminHubEuropean expat guide

 Comparisons in this category often drift into native-advertising territory.
 Some basics on how this one was built so you can spot when others haven't been.

 Sources.
 Public feature pages and pricing pages of each product, May 2026 snapshot.
 Trustpilot rating averages where stated.
-Public Trustpilot/G2/Capterra reviews for category-specific gaps (tenant-portal absence reads from explicit user complaints, not from our inference).
+Public Trustpilot/G2/Capterra reviews for category-specific gaps (tenant-experience gaps read from explicit user complaints, not from our inference).
 Rentila's user-count claim is from their own public communication.

 Where AdminLanding is the publisher.
 This article is published on ExpatAdminHub (the AdminLanding editorial).
-We are open about that — every product on this list is described with a strengths section and a trade-offs section, and AdminLanding's own trade-offs (Android-only at the native-app level, single-property pack-pricing scales linearly past ~5 properties) are stated.
+We are open about that — every product on this list is described with a strengths section and a trade-offs section, and AdminLanding's own trade-offs (single-property pack-pricing scales linearly past ~5 properties) are stated.
 The pillar pages at adminlanding.com/location and adminlanding.com/rental-app-france are the AdminLanding-published surface for our own product; this guide treats AdminLanding as one of seven products and is written to be useful even if the reader picks a competitor.

 Update cadence.
 Quarterly.
 The pricing and feature columns in the matrix shift every few months — IRL automation moved from premium-only to base tier across multiple products during 2025.
 The version of this article you're reading was last updated on 2026-05-11.
 If a price quoted here looks stale, check the source page directly.